Chart Color Schemes

 Carindale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Carindale is notably high, with 41.5% of residents aged 15 years and above holding university qualifications as of the latest data.
-This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
+Educational attainment in Carindale is notably high, with 41.5% of residents aged 15+ having university qualifications as of the latest data point.
+This compares to 25.7% in Queensland and 30.4% nationally.
 Bachelor degrees are most common at 27.1%, followed by postgraduate qualifications at 11.0% and graduate diplomas at 3.4%.
-Vocational credentials are also prevalent, with 25.1% of residents holding such qualifications – advanced diplomas at 10.9% and certificates at 14.2%.
+Vocational credentials are also prevalent, with 25.1% of residents aged 15+ holding such qualifications – advanced diplomas at 10.9% and certificates at 14.2%.

-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
+Educational participation is high, with 29.1% of residents currently enrolled in formal education as of the latest figures available.
 This includes 9.3% in primary education, 8.8% in secondary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education